Dolomedes: Aquatic adaptations

 Dolomedes spiders are covered all over in short, velvety hairs which are hydrophobic.
 This allows them to use surface tension to stand or run on the water, like water striders.
 They can also climb beneath the water, and then air becomes trapped in the body hairs and forms a thin film over the whole surface of the body and legs, giving them the appearance of fine polished silver.
 Like other spiders, Dolomedes breathe with book lungs beneath their abdomens, and these open into the air film, allowing the spiders to breathe while submerged.
-The trapped air makes them very buoyant and even if they do not hold onto a rock or a plant stem they float to the surface where they pop onto the surface film, completely dry.
+The trapped air makes them very buoyant and if they do not hold onto a rock or a plant stem they float to the surface where they pop onto the surface film, completely dry.

 Identification

-If any of this species are seen without context, one may confuse them with the family Lycosidae, otherwise known as Wolf Spiders.
-Though one could easily identify them, as this genus owns 2 rows of eyes, with 2 larger eyes at the top, which is unique to this genus inside the Pisauridae family.
-If this isn't sufficient, one can further differentiate them thanks to their aquatic adaptations.
+If any of this species are seen without context, one may confuse them with the family Lycosidae, otherwise known as wolf spiders.
+They can be differentiated from wolf spiders by their smaller posterior median eyes, and eye arrangement of eight eyes in two rows as opposed to three rows.
+If this is insufficient, one can further differentiate them thanks to their aquatic adaptations.